 If having a brand new matching full set up is important to you then the 800NE series could be perfect for you as the Denon PMA-800NE (review) can be purchased with its matched network audio and CD player.

 Conversely, The PMA-800NE is also an excellent choice for upgrading your existing setup as it is not phased by being paired with an incredibly broad range of speakers or other hi-fi gear.
+If your looking for some serious amps be sure to check out reviews of the top under $2000 and $3000.

 What is an integrated stereo amplifier?